Russia presses invasion to outskirts of Ukrainian capital | Politics

 Alyona Shevtsova, adviser to the commander of Ukraine's ground forces, wrote on Facebook that staff members at the Chernobyl plant had been "taken hostage''.
 The White House said it was "outraged" by reports of the detentions.

-The Ukrainian Ministry of Defense issued an update saying that though the plant was "likely captured", the country's forces had halted Russia's advance toward Chernihiv and that it was unlikely that Russia had achieved its planned Day One military objectives.
+The Ukrainian Ministry of Defence issued an update saying that though the plant was "likely captured," the country's forces had halted Russia's advance toward Chernihiv and that it was unlikely that Russia had achieved its planned Day One military objectives.

 The chief of the NATO alliance, Jens Stoltenberg, said the "brutal act of war'' shattered peace in Europe, joining a chorus of world leaders decrying an attack that could cause massive casualties and topple Ukraine's democratically elected government.
 The conflict shook global financial markets: Stocks plunged and oil prices soared amid concerns that heating bills and food prices would skyrocket.